Trump's 'Art Of The Deal' Co-Author Predicts He's About To Resign

-In followup tweets in response to questions, Schwartz predicted Trump would make a deal for immunity in the Russia investigation in exchange for his resignation.
+In follow-up tweets in response to questions, Schwartz predicted Trump would make a deal for immunity in the Russia investigation in exchange for his resignation.

 “The Russia stuff will be huge,” he wrote.
 “He doesn’t want to go to jail.”

-He also urged Trump’s opponents to keep up the pressure, and slammed the president’s children as “enablers.”
+He also urged Trump’s opponents to keep up the pressure, and he slammed the president’s elder children.

 Schwartz has been predicting resignation as Trump’s endgame, making similar comments in May.